Accounts payable automation best practices

 When evaluating AP automation solutions, accuracy rates can vary between vendors.
 Ask potential vendors if they will do an invoice test or sample so you can see how the technology works out-of-the-box on your data.

-Best practice #6: Ensure seamless ERP integration
+Best practice number 6: Ensure seamless ERP integration

-• Validate invoices against POs and receipts
+• Check invoices with POs and receipts

 • Sync vendor master data automatically